-The System presently employs approximately 894 persons.
+The System presently employs approximately 868 persons.
 All personnel are City employees and are solely under the management of the City.
 Florida law prohibits public employees from striking.

-Approximately 642 of the System's employees are represented by Local No. 3170 of the Communications Workers of America (the "CWA").
-The City's collective bargaining agreement with the CWA expires on December 31, 2012.
-Management believes that the City's labor relations with respect to the System are excellent.
+The City has historically maintained good labor relations with respect to the System.
+Approximately 590 of the System's employees are represented by Local No. 3170 of the Communications Workers of America (the "CWA").
+Agreement was recently reached on new three-year contracts (Non-Supervisory and Supervisory), which extend the City's collective bargaining agreements with the CWA through December 31, 2015.